 And finally, a service is good for the safety of you and your passengers.
 A roadworthy car with brakes that work as they should, for example, will help you avoid collisions – and could even save your life.

 Your car’s handbook (in the same wallet as your service booklet) will tell you how often you need a service, but a good rule of thumb is around once a year or after 12,000 miles, whichever comes first.
 This is known as the service interval.

 You might also see a message in your instrument panel telling you a service is due.
-Alternatively, a dashboard warning message might light up, highlighting an issue, so you need to get the car checked when you see one of these.
+Alternatively, a dashboard light warning message might come up, highlighting an issue, so you need to get the car checked when you see one of these.

 Different types of car service

 Not all services are the same, so it's a good idea to be aware of what type of service your car is due.

 The first-year service is straightforward and only involves changing the oil and filters.

 The second service involves components that only tend to last two years (spark plugs in petrol cars, glow plugs in diesel cars, brake fluid) so these are changed.
 The next service is oil and filters again, followed a year later by plugs and brake fluid – and so this cycle continues, year after year throughout the car’s life.

 But remember that the technicians should also be giving your car a thorough once-over, so they might identify other issues that need fixing, which involve extra costs.